tomcotter7/gpt-cotts/notes.md

 [TinyChat](https://github.com/mit-han-lab/llm-awq/tree/main).
 In this repo is Tiny Chat - which uses quantization to produce super fast LLMs.

+[Petals](https://petals.dev/).
+This is a library for running LLMs in the style of bit-torrent.
+This means other people run different parts of the model.
+Llama2 runs at 6 tokens/sec.

 ### LLM Training

 [ReST for Language Modelling](https://arxiv.org/pdf/2308.08998.pdf)